 Landlords who own rental property in the state of Utah should be aware of Utah’s landlord-tenant laws, including rules for the security deposit.
 Understanding and following these rules can help protect you in case you have a security deposit dispute with your tenant.
 You should also check with your local government to see if additional rules may apply.
 Here are some frequently asked questions about Utah’s security deposit law.

-No. The state of Utah does not place any limit as to the maximum amount a landlord can charge a tenant as a security deposit.
+The state of Utah does not place any limit as to the maximum amount a landlord can charge a tenant as a security deposit.
 However, it is common to charge between one and two months’ rent as a security deposit.
 Any more than this may deter tenants from renting your property.
-Any less than this may not be enough to protect you if a tenant breaches his or her lease agreement.
+Any less than this may not be enough to protect you if a tenant breaches their lease agreement.